 - Nasal obstruction — this may be caused by conditions such as a cold or sinusitis, or by allergic conditions such as hay fever.
 Nasal obstruction may also be due to nasal polyps or a structural abnormality in the nasal passages, such as a deviated septum

-- Being overweight - excessive weight can also make the throat bulkier and can exert extra pressure on the breathing passages
+- Being overweight — which can also make the throat bulkier and can exert extra pressure on the breathing passages

 - Smoking — which can cause the airways to become inflamed, contributing to narrowing of the airways.

-If snoring is problematic or OSA is suspected, a doctor should be consulted.
-A referral to an ear, nose and throat (ENT) specialist (otolaryngologist) may be recommended for tests and treatment.
-The specialist will take a full medical history and will examine the nasal passages, mouth and throat to see if the cause for the snoring can be identified.
-Tests may include:
+A referral to an ear, nose, and throat (ENT) specialist (otolaryngologist) may be recommended for tests and treatment.
+The specialist will take a full medical history and examine the nasal passages, mouth, and throat to see if the cause for the snoring can be identified.